natedoesthings/vandyhacks-2024-content-mongoDB-demo/README.md

 ## Storing data with MongoDB

-With this walkthrough you will learn and understand how you can connect to a mongoDB database via Express and Node.js to understand how data is stored in the Backend.
+With this walkthrough you will learn and understand how you can connect to a mongoDB database via an express server and Node.js to understand how data is stored in the Backend.

 The following files are already provided to ensure setup is clean and easy:
 * `node_modules/`